 Another thing some pet owners forget to factor in when it comes to hardwood is the pet’s water bowl.
-If possible, place the water bowl on a mat of some sort to help protect the hardwood from moisture when the bowl spills.
-Quickly dry the spill after it happens, because moisture can soak down into the wood causing it to swell and contract.
+If possible, place the water bowl on a mat of some sort to help protect the hardwood from moisture and spills.
+Quickly dry any spill after it happens.
+Moisture can soak down into the wood causing it to swell and contract.

 Due to the hardness of laminate flooring, pet owners may turn to it instead of traditional hardwood.
 While this may work to provide the décor people want, it can be difficult for pets, especially dogs, because they will slip and slide as they walk or run through the home.
 This will cause their hips to move in unnatural ways, which may cause damage to their bodies.
 This is pronounced in smooth, high gloss laminate floors and can be mitigated somewhat by choosing a laminate floor with an embossed or textured finish.
-Laminate won’t show scratches as easily as some other surfaces, but because they are slippery and uncomfortable to lie on, rugs are recommended throughout the home to help the pet.
+Laminate won’t show scratches as easily as some other surfaces, but because they are slippery and uncomfortable to lie on it is not a great flooring for pets.
+Rugs are recommended throughout the home to help the pet if you choose lamiate.

-Bamboo is an excellent choice for homes with pets, for many different reasons.
+Bamboo is an excellent flooring for pets for many different reasons.
 It’s harder than the hardest hardwoods, meaning it will stand up to more traffic.
-It won’t wear out, and it’s completely renewable, so it makes a good choice for those who are trying to be green.
-It is stain resistant, so people don’t have to worry about accidents or spills.
-Due to bamboo’s hardness it will save money compared to repairing other types of flooring.
-For those who are trying to decide between using hardwood and vinyl flooring, choosing bamboo floors is a great compromise.
+It won’t wear out, and it’s completely renewable.
+This makes it a good choice for those who are trying to be green.
+Bamboo is stain resistant, so people don’t have to worry about accidents or spills.
+Bamboo’s hardness will help save money when compared flooring that will require repairs from scratches.
+For those who are trying to decide between using wood and vinyl flooring, choosing bamboo floors is a great compromise.

 Cork is a green flooring choice good for the environment and the health of the occupants, pets included.
-Cork is an antimicrobial type of flooring that will reduce the growth of mold and other allergens.
-Cork is scratch resistant, though it should be swept regularly to prevent scratching from particles of dirt left on the floor.
-It is an excellent sound absorption option, so as pets walk across the floor, it will not be as loud.
+It’s an antimicrobial type of flooring that will reduce the growth of mold and other allergens.
+It is scratch resistant, though you should sweep it regularly to prevent scratching from particles of dirt left on the floor.
+Cork is also an excellent sound absorption option.
+As pets walk across the floor it will not be as loud as wood.
 While the flooring is water resistant, it is a natural product, so spills should be cleaned up promptly.
-Discoloration of this flooring will happen over time when exposed to sunlight.
+Discoloration will happen over time when exposed to sunlight.

 Stone Tile Flooring

-While many people wouldn’t think vinyl flooring be a very pet friendly flooring choice, the new luxury vinyl flooring is an excellent choice, and it’s great for small children, too.
-The flooring is scratch and stain resistant, low in allergens, easy to clean and maintain, and even quiet to walk on.
+While many people wouldn’t think of vinyl flooring for pets, the new luxury vinyl flooring is an excellent choice.
+It’s great for small children, too!
+The flooring is scratch and stain resistant, low in allergens, easy to clean and maintain.
+It’s even quiet to walk on.

-When it comes to pets, carpet is likely the worst flooring choice one can make, simply because it is easily damaged by pets.
+When it comes to flooring for pets, carpet is likely the worst choice one can make.
+This is because it is easily damaged by pets.
 Even normal wear and tear on carpet in a pet-free home happens faster than with other flooring options.
 If carpet is the only choice because it is the most cost effective option for home flooring, the best thing to do is choose a carpet without loops as pet nails can snag on the loops and cause the carpet to wear faster.

 While budget and ease of installation will be factors impacting the flooring decisions of a home, taking time to consider the best flooring options for pets beforehand may save money in repairs and frustration in the long run.
 Cutting corners on flooring to save money is not a good choice if the flooring needs to be replaced in a few months or even a year due to the wear and tear from the pets.